COURSE SYLLABUS AND OUTLINE

 2-3 Classes of Final Presentations of term projects

 - Computers are allowed in classroom for taking notes or any activity related to the current class meeting.

 - Participation in microteaching sessions itself will earn 50% credits for each review assignment.
 Microteaching presentation slides need to be turned in via HuskyCT before the class that the presentation is scheduled.
 The quality of your presentation slides will be judged by the instructor and constitutes the other 50% credits.

 - Quizzes will be graded by the instructor.

 - Final term projects will be graded by the instructor based on the clarity and creativity of the project report and the comparison of final presentation of all teams.

 - If you cannot attend a teaching session that you are supposed to present, you need to find your team member to cover you.

-- If a quiz is missed, there will be a take-home quiz to make up the credits.
+- If a quiz is missed, it should be fine because we drop your lowest quiz score in the final score calculation.
+If you miss two quizzes, there will be a take-home quiz to make up the credits.

 A HuskyCT site has been set up for the class.
 You can access it by logging in with your NetID and password.
-You must use HuskyCT for submitting assignments and check it regularly for class materials, grades, problem clarifications, changes in class schedule, and other class announcements.
+You must use HuskyCT for submitting assignments.
+The instructor uses the HuskyCT announcement to announce class materials, grades, problem clarifications, changes in class schedule, and other class announcements.